 He was martyred on March 17, just two days before St. Joseph’s feast day, in 1649.
 The other missionaries expected to be martyred as well.
 As they were celebrating the vigil of St. Joseph, they asked again for his help and protection.
 On the 19th, the Iroquois fell into a panic and withdrew without attacking further.

 The Canadian martyrs, as a group, are also the patrons of Canada.
 These men gave their lives for love of God and the people of North America.
 Both St. Jean de Brebeuf and St. Isaac Jogues returned to France after several years as a missionary.
 They could have remained there in comfort and ease for the rest of their lives, but instead chose to return to what is now Canada.

 Known also as the North American Martyrs, these men longed to God’s word spread to every person in North America.
 They endured great trials and sufferings to live the Gospel among the Hurons, Iroquois, French settlers, and other people they met.
 I have no doubt that today they are still praying for this country and its people.

-COMING SOON!
-The North American Martyrs Kids’ Activity Book will bring the lives of these holy men alive for your children.
+The North American Martyrs Kids’ Activity Book brings the lives of these holy men alive for your children.
 Brief bios tell the stories of each of the saints.
 Colouring pages by Katherine Babcock help children picture each of the martyrs.
 There are also quotes from the saints, hands-on activities, and suggestions for applying what kids have learned from each saint to their own lives.
+Now available on Amazon!